robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 allows them start and play in sample locked synchronization.

-The library now includes an example sketch for the Arduino Uno that demonstrates many of the library commands with a set of demo tracks which you can downlod from the WAV Trigger download page at www.robertsonics.com.
+The library now includes an example sketch for the Arduino Uno that demonstrates many of the library commands with a set of demo tracks which you can download from www.robertsonics.com.

 Usage: